-Environment policy agreed at PCS Annual Delegate Conference (ADC) 2018
+Environment and climate change policy agreed at PCS Annual Delegate Conference (ADC) 2019

 A86 instructs the NEC to: